arefemiri/microservice-login/README.md

-# microservice login based on Docker, PHP, Symfony framework and flex
+# Microservice Project based on Docker, PHP, Symfony framework and flex
 ***
 registration and login and data info API.